-The material validation system commences with baseline laboratory analysis where some materials are eliminated due to ineffective performance attributes or unacceptable characteristics such as high, undesirable leaching behaviour.
+The material accreditation system commences with baseline laboratory analysis where some materials are eliminated due to ineffective performance attributes or unacceptable characteristics such as high, leachable pollutant loadings.
 This is identified in elemental and characterisation analyses.
-Numerous studies have resulted in the development of a classification system that enables materials homogenisation based on analyses of desired inherent attributes and alignment of relative characteristics.
+Numerous studies have resulted in the development of a classification system that enables homogenisation based on analyses of desired inherent attributes and alignment of relative characteristics.

 Effective materials are categorised according to homogenised characteristics before testing begins on the performance efficacy of these in reference formulation media.

 Relationships are established between specific characteristics and the resultant performance attributes of each material and reference formulation.
-This enables subsequent manufacturers' proprietary formulations to be tailored for the specific performance requirements of particular systems.
+This enables subsequent manufacturers' formulations to be tailored for the specific performance requirements of particular systems.
 The result is a validation system methodology that ensures that the components and formulations used in a filter media design are of dependable quality, known performance within an acceptable range and fit for purpose.
 Subsequently manufacturing warranties can be offered.

-Manufacturing to the CORE Specifications can be achieved by any filter media manufacturer using suitable (validated) proprietary ingredients and formulations.
-CORE Specifications contain the elements that are considered essential for bio filtration manufacturing to the system, however the Specifications do not constitute the entire spectrum of studies examined in the validation process.
-CORE only validates those materials, formulations and individual manufacturers that have formally completed the entire validation process.
-Manufacturers' proprietary materials and formulations must fall within specified operational and performance parameters to be validated.
+Manufacturing to the CORE Specifications can be technically achieved by any filter media manufacturer using their suitable specific (accredited) proprietary ingredients and formulations.
+CORE Specifications contain the elements that are considered essential for bio filtration manufacturing to the system, however the Specifications do not constitute the entire spectrum of studies examined in the accreditation process.
+CORE only accredits those materials, formulations and individual manufacturers that have formally completed the entire accreditation process.

-The following report provides data from materials and formulations that have completed the validation process.
-A databank of over 40 Australian and International materials and formulations is being progressively constructed.
+Manufacturers' proprietary materials and formulations must fall within specified operational and performance parameters to be awarded accreditation.
+The following report provides data from materials and formulations that have passed the accreditation process.
+A databank of over 40 Australian and International materials and formulations has been constructed and is growing.

-1. MATERIAL CHARACTERISTICS
+MATERIAL CHARACTERISTICS

-Table 1 identifies examples of characterisation analysis conducted on component materials submitted for validation.
+Table 1 identifies examples of characterisation analysis conducted on component materials submitted for accreditation.
 Data sets are shown for: graded sand; categorised carbon materials (RO - CAT 1, 2 & 3); and samples of CRCWSC/FAWB and CORE Specification Reference Formulations (RFM1 & RFM2) made from the categorised components.
 These data are used to identify characteristics required to meet CORE or CRCWSC/FAWB Specifications.

-Table 1 identifies CORE Specifications' similarity with M165 (FAWB/CRCWSC spec) in infiltration rate (K{sat}).
+Table 1 identifies CORE Specifications' equivalence with M165 (FAWB/CRCWSC spec) in infiltration rate (K{sat}).
 The table also identifies media characteristics that influence treatment and vegetation performance.